NPG-Muse: Scaling Long Chain-of-Thought Reasoning with NP-Hard Graph Problems: More Experiment Details

-\item \textbf{AQUA.} The AQUA \cite{ling-etal-2017-program} dataset focuses on algebraic word problems that require executing a sequence of arithmetic operations to arrive at a final answer.
-Given the complexity of inducing programs directly from question-answer pairs, the dataset introduces answer rationales—sequences of natural language explanations and human-readable mathematical expressions that derive the solution through intermediate steps.
-This scaffolding facilitates learning structured problem-solving without explicit program annotations.
-Evaluation is based on accuracy.
+\item \textbf{SVAMP \cite{patel2021svamp}. } A challenge set of synthetic arithmetic word problems created by applying robust perturbations to existing datasets.
+It tests the model's reasoning consistency against linguistic variations.
+Performance is measured by accuracy.

-\item \textbf{CRUX.} The CRUX \cite{gu2024cruxevalbenchmarkcodereasoning} dataset consists of 800 Python programming problems, each paired with corresponding functions and input-output test cases.
-It defines two reasoning tasks: input prediction (inferring the input given the function and output) and output prediction (inferring the output given the function and input).
-Model performance is evaluated using the pass@1 metric, measuring the proportion of problems solved correctly on the first attempt.
+\item \textbf{TabMWP \cite{lu2022tabmwp}. } A large-scale dataset of mathematical word problems where the reasoning context is embedded in tabular data, requiring the model to synthesize information across text and tables.
+We report the accuracy.

-\item \textbf{MMLU\_STEM.} The MMLU \cite{hendrycks2021measuringmassivemultitasklanguage} dataset evaluates multi-task accuracy across 57 subjects, spanning domains such as mathematics, science, history, and law.
-In the generalization evaluation of Graph-R1, we adopt the STEM subset of MMLU, which comprises approximately 3K problems centered on science, technology, engineering, and mathematics.
-The standard evaluation metric is the average accuracy across all tasks in the subset.
+\item \textbf{CRUX~\cite{gu2024cruxevalbenchmarkcodereasoning}.} 800 Python programming problems with input-output test cases, defining input prediction and output prediction tasks.
+We use the pass@1 metric.

-\item \textbf{Zebra-grid.} The Zebra-grid \cite{lin2025zebralogicscalinglimitsllms} dataset is developed under the ZebraLogic framework and consists of logic grid puzzles derived from constraint satisfaction problems (CSPs).
-These puzzles enable systematic control over complexity and constraint diversity, making the benchmark well-suited for evaluating the logical reasoning capabilities of LLMs.
-Model performance is assessed using accuracy, based on whether the predicted answer satisfies all constraints of the puzzle.
+\item \textbf{Zebra-grid~\cite{lin2025zebralogicscalinglimitsllms}.} Logic grid puzzles derived from constraint satisfaction problems, enabling systematic complexity control.
+Performance is measured by accuracy based on whether solutions satisfy all constraints.

-\item \textbf{GraphArena.} The GraphArena \cite{tang2024grapharena} dataset is a comprehensive benchmark suite for evaluating LLMs on real-world graph computational problems.
-It encompasses ten distinct tasks, including four polynomial-time problems and six NP-hard problems.
-In the original benchmark, model predictions are categorized into four outcomes: \textit{correct}, \textit{suboptimal}, \textit{hallucinatory}, and \textit{missing}.
-For simplicity and consistency, we aggregate these outcomes into two evaluation dimensions: \textit{accuracy}, measuring the probability of obtaining the exact optimal solution, and \textit{feasibility}, measuring the probability of generating a valid solution that satisfies all constraints.
-In Graph-R1, we utilize the TSP, GED, and MCP subsets for training and in-task evaluation, and the Neighbor and Distance subsets for generalization evaluation.
+\item \textbf{GraphArena~\cite{tang2024grapharena}.} A benchmark suite with ten graph computational tasks (four polynomial-time, six NP-hard).
+We measure \textit{accuracy} (optimal solution rate) and \textit{feasibility} (valid solution rate).
+We utilize the TSP, GED, and MCP subsets for training and in-task evaluation, and the Neighbor and Distance subsets for generalization evaluation.